 A charitable effort to feed unemployed, often homeless people, in order to keep them from starving to death.
 Soup kitchens became a symbol of the Great Depression of the 1930s, but have continued to exist in capitalist society.

 See also FOOD BANK , and the illustration at: ROBOT (Industrial)

 SOUTH VS. NORTH THEORY

-See: NORTH VS. SOUTH THEORY
+See also: NORTH VS. SOUTH THEORY

 See: UNIFIED COMBATANT COMMAND

 SOUTHEAST ASIA TREATY ORGANIZATION (SEATO)

 A short-lived and mostly ineffective effort by the United States to create a military alliance under its direction in Southeast Asia similar to their much more effective NATO alliance in Europe.
 SEATO was founded in 1954 and only had 8 member countries, just 2 of which were actually in Southeast Asia.
 It collapsed entirely in the aftermath of the Vietnam War.